joelyy-mcintyreks/notes/README.md

 Second, planning ahead is crucial.
 Before starting a new project or undertaking a large task, take the time to plan out your approach.
 Break the project down into smaller, manageable pieces, then allocate time for each piece.
 Having a clear plan will keep you on track and prevent you from getting lost in the code.
  （105个字符）

+# 2023-12-21
+- Today's programming wisdom is to embrace the principle of simplicity.
+Always strive to write clean, concise, and readable code.
+Remember that code is read more often than it is written, so prioritize clarity and maintainability over cleverness or optimization.
+Refactor early and often, and avoid premature optimization.
+Also, understand that debugging is an integral part of programming.
+Don't be afraid to make mistakes, but be prepared to learn from them.
+Lastly, keep learning and adapting as technology evolves, and always strive to improve your skills and knowledge as a programmer.